dsyer/nix-config/README.md

 Configuration files for [NixOS](https://nixos.org).
 Create a VM or bootable disk image declaratively and reproducibly.

-> NOTE: NixOS doesn't work with VSCode remote extension[[ref](https://github.com/microsoft/vscode-remote-release/issues/103)].
-Bummer.
+> NOTE: NixOS doesn't work with VSCode remote extension if you install it manually[[ref](https://github.com/microsoft/vscode-remote-release/issues/103)].
+But there's a Nix package for it that works as long as you also have node 12.

 ## Bootstrap